Measuring the matter fluctuations in the Local Universe with the ALFALFA catalog: Theoretical frame and Methodology

 A way to describe the clustering strength of a given ensemble of cosmic objects is to calculate the variance of the number counts within randomly placed spheres of a given radius $R$, which, considering the linear perturbations, can be written as

 where $W_{R}$ is the top-hat window with spherical symmetry~\citep{Mo}.
-The variance of galaxy distribution is used to normalize~(\ref{power_spectrum}).
+The variance of galaxy, or cosmic objects, distribution is used to normalize $P(k)$ in equation~(\ref{power_spectrum}).
 The function $\sigma^2(R)$ can be understood in terms of the variation in mass in a set of randomly placed windows, then one can show that the mass variance is~\citep{Mo}

 where $\Delta M \equiv M(\textbf{x},R) - M_0(R)$, $M(\textbf{x},R)$ is the mass in a window centered at $\textbf{x}$, and $M_0(R)$ is the average of the mass defined at the scale $R$.
 It is also possible to write $\sigma^{2}(R)$ as